ya-dvorovenko/sui-community-project-template/STUDENT_GUIDE.md

         // Hints:
         // If hero wins: both heroes go to ctx.sender()
         // If warrior wins: both heroes go to battle place owner
-    // TODO:  Emit BattlePlaceCompleted event with winner/loser IDs (Don't forget to use object::id(&warrior) or object::id(&hero) ).
+    // TODO:  Emit ArenaCompleted event with winner/loser IDs (Don't forget to use object::id(&warrior) or object::id(&hero) ).
         // Hints:
         // You have to emit this inside of the if else statements
     // TODO: Delete the battle place ID